-To remove the old Network Box:
+To remove an old Network Box:

 Disconnect the old Network Box's power cable from the wall outlet.

-Disconnect the Ethernet cable from the old Network Box, but leave its other end connected to the Fiber Jack.
+Disconnect the ethernet cable from the old Network Box, but leave its other end connected to the Fiber Jack.

-To install the new Network Box:
+To install a new Network Box:

-Connect the Ethernet cable from the Fiber Jack to the WAN port on the new Network Box.
+Connect the ethernet cable from the Fiber Jack to the WAN port on the new Network Box.